Tools4everBV/HelloID-Conn-Prov-Target-Cura-ECD/README.md

 * Make sure to set the **Concurrent Action limited to one** and runs on a local agent server.
 * Make sure the sub Permissions are enabled for all permissions configurations

 #### Script Settings
 * Besides the configuration tab, you can also configure script variables.
 To decide which property from a HelloID contract is used to look up a value in the mapping table, this is known as the HR Location or HR Team.
 And you can configure the primary contract calculation for each employment.
 Please note that some "same" configuration takes place in multiple scripts.
 Shown as below:
+- Also Check the information [Account Object - Additional Mapping](#account-object---additional-mapping)

 ##### Create.ps1